saturncloud/flatiron-curriculum/program/dsc-hypothesis-testing-ent/README.md

 * `WhiteVictim`, `HispanicVictim`, `BlackVictim`, `VictimOtherRace` `FemaleVictim`, `MaleVictim`: Number of victims with specified demographic features, numeric.
 * `LastStatement`: Last statement of offender, character.

-The [data file](https://github.com/learn-co-curriculum/dsc-hypothesis-testing-ent/blob/main/data/texas.csv) that we'll be using has the first 20 variables, i.e. we're exclusing the `LastStatement` variable.
+The [data file](https://github.com/learn-co-curriculum/dsc-hypothesis-testing-ent/blob/main/data/texas.csv) that we'll be using has the first 20 variables, i.e. we're excluding the `LastStatement` variable.

 *N.B.*: Note this data is from 1982 - 2017 and for that time period the data is exhaustive.